NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Sky King's Tomb/Hryngar Officer.md

     desc: "`pf2:r`  "

   - name: "Aura of Command"
     desc: " (aura,emotion,mental) 30 feet.
-The captain of the guard bolsters lower-level guards under their command, granting them a +1 status bonus to their attack rolls and a +2 status bonus to their Will saves.\n[[Bestiary Effects/Effect_ Under Command|Effect: Under Command]]\n[[Bestiary Effects/Effect_ Aura of Command|Effect: Aura of Command]]"
+The captain of the guard bolsters lower-level guards under their command, granting them a +1 status bonus to their attack rolls and a +2 status bonus to their Will saves.\n\n[[Bestiary Effects/Effect_ Under Command|Effect: Under Command]]\n\n[[Bestiary Effects/Effect_ Aura of Command|Effect: Aura of Command]]"

   - name: "Bravery"
     desc: "  When the captain of the guard rolls a success on a Will save against a fear effect, they get a critical success instead.
-In addition, any time they gain the [[Conditions/Frightened 1|Frightened]] condition, reduce its value by 1."
+In addition, any time they gain the [[Conditions/Frightened|Frightened]] condition, reduce its value by 1."

   - name: "[[Bestiary Ability Glossary/Shield Block|Shield Block]]"
     desc: "`pf2:r`  "